cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 One mitigation against this threat is to additionally encrypt the `RegistrationRecord` sent from client to server at the application layer using public key encryption, e.g., with HPKE {{?RFC9180}}.

-However, the threat models and the added complexity for this mechanim are out of scope of this document.
+However, the details of this mechanism are out of scope of this document.

 ## Password Salt and Storage Implications